botheredtodd/pyDocsis/Contributing.md

 # Needs

-- Some way to turn mib files into the oid strings in mtaMibs.py
 - I should rename mtaMibs…
-- I should turn the renamed mtaMibs into a database…thing
+- a better way to handle mibs.
+The thing I forked is...not ideal
 - There are WAY too many TLVs for one mere mortal to enter.
 See below…
 - Eventually, I need to make a database thing for the TLVs